szilvia-csernus/community-transport/README.md

 * Basic HTML validation is used for
     - the length of the name, phone, email and password.
     - email's format
+* After submission, the email's uniqueness is verified.

 ![Google Autocomplete](readme-images/google-autocomplete.jpeg)
 ![Address Validation](readme-images/address-validation.jpeg)